-The Diploma in Arts and Science requirements allow for flexibility in the choice of courses that a student may complete.
+The Diploma in Arts and Science requirements allow for considerable flexibility in the choice of courses that a student may complete.
 Students can design their curriculum to meet their own needs or interests or to meet the requirements for further study.
 In addition to the general Arts and Science Diploma, Langara College offers Arts and Science Diplomas with the following concentrations:

-Aboriginal Studies
+- · Aboriginal Studies

-Applied Computer Science and Technology
+- · Applied Computer Science and Technology

-Asian Studies
+- Asian Studies

-Canadian Studies
+- · Canadian Studies

-Classical Studies
+- Classical Studies

-Commerce
+- Commerce

+- Environmental Studies

-Family Studies
+- Family Studies

-Health Sciences: (Arts)
+- Health Sciences: (Arts)

-Health Sciences: (Science)
+- Health Sciences: (Science)

+- Latin American Studies

-Peace and Conflict Studies
+- Peace and Conflict Studies

-Women's Studies
+- Women's Studies Program intakes: January, May, and September

-20 courses (minimum 60 credits) including: Six credits (two courses) of first-year, universitytransferable English.
+20 courses (minimum 60 credits) including:

-Thirty-nine credits (minimum 13 courses) of university-transferable courses that have science, social science, or humanities attributes (See Note 1).

-Fifteen credits (minimum five courses) of any courses eligible to be used towards a Langara College credential (See Note 2).
+- Six credits (two courses) of first-year, university-transferable English. - Thirty-nine credits (minimum 13 courses) of university-transferable courses that have science, social science, or humanities attributes (See Note 1). - Fifteen credits (minimum five courses) of any courses eligible to be used towards a Langara College credential (See Note 2).

-- 1. A link to course attribute information can be found in the course description. - A small number of courses cannot be used towards a Langara credential.
-These courses include ENGL 1107, ENGL 1108, ENGL 1110, MATH 1100, MATH 1101.
+- 1. A link to course attribute information can be found in the course description. - 2.
+A small number of courses cannot be used towards a Langara credential.
+These courses include ENGL 1107, ENGL 1108, ENGL 1110, MATH 1101.
 COOP courses may only be used to meet co-operative education requirements.
 Students can refer to the course descriptions for further information.